-- CEO

-- Executive Head

-- Head

-- Chair of Trustees

-- Chair of the Members

-- Trust's HR Team

-- Your trade union

-- Although you are not expected to prove beyond doubt the truth of your concerns, you will need to demonstrate that you have sufficient evidence or other reasonable grounds to raise them.

-- You may wish to obtain advice from a trade union representative or a colleague.
+- If you wish to raise a concern, you should normally raise it with your line manager.
+This can be in person or in writing. - The Trust recognises that sometimes it may be inappropriate for you to approach your line manager with your concern.
+In these circumstances, a number of alternatives are available depending on the nature of your concern.
+You can contact any of the following: - CEO (ceo@abingdonlearningtrust.org) - Head (see individual school website for contact details) - Chair of Trustees (via enquiries@abingdonlearningtrust.org) - Chair of the Members (via enquiries@abingdonlearningtrust.org) - Trust's Head of HR (via enquiries@abingdonlearningtrust.org) - Your trade union. - Although you are not expected to prove beyond doubt the truth of your concerns, you will need to demonstrate that you have sufficient evidence or other reasonable grounds to raise them. - You may wish to obtain advice from a trade union representative or a colleague.
 You may choose to be represented by a trade union representative or colleague at any meetings that are required.

-4.4.
 Step 2

-- The person with whom you have raised your concern will acknowledge its receipt as soon as possible and will write to you within 10 days to let you know how your concern will be dealt with. - The information you can then expect to receive is: - an indication of how the concern will be dealt with; - an estimate of how long it will take to provide a final response; - whether any initial enquiries have been or will be made; - whether further investigations will take place, and if not why not; - information about support available for you. - The person with whom you have raised your concern will at the same time notify the Trust's HR adviser that a whistleblowing allegation has been made. - Advice on dealing with concerns is available from the Trust's HR, Legal or Financial Services providers.
+- The person with whom you have raised your concern will acknowledge its receipt as soon as possible and will write to you within 10 days to let you know how your concern will be dealt with. - The information you can then expect to receive is: - an indication of how the concern will be dealt with; - an estimate of how long it will take to provide a final response; - whether any initial enquiries have been or will be made; - whether further investigations will take place, and if not why not; - information about support available for you.